-As a dry eye specialist, I am always looking for products that help with dry eye disease, are a possible dry eye treatment and have a secondary benefit of enhancing the aesthetics of the eyes.
-In this article we’ll discuss an irritation-free wipe for removing makeup, blepharitis, demodex and rosacea without irritating your eyelids.
-Along with the product review and unboxing the eyelid wipe that boasts the benefits of hyaluronic acid, green tea, tea tree oil and its benefits as a cleaner and skin conditioner.
-We’ll be diving into the potential benefits of using hyaluronic acid and green tea products around the eyes in today's blog, and I’ll be unboxing a wipe that contains green tea.
+I’m always looking for products that help with dry eye disease and have a secondary benefit of enhancing the aesthetics of the eyes.
+Today I’m unboxing an eyelid wipe that boasts green tea as an ingredient.
+We’ll be diving into the potential benefits of using green tea products around the eyes in today's blog, and I’ll be unboxing a wipe that contains green tea.

-EGCG does have documented anti-androgen activity, and this is my sole concern about its consistent use on the eyelids.
+Epigallocatechin-3-gallate (EGCG) does have documented anti-androgen activity, and this is my sole concern about its consistent use on the eyelids.
 In 2020, tea tree oil was found to have anti-androgen activity and lab studies showed it had the ability to degrade epithelial meibomian gland cells.
-With this toxicity, many eye care providers wondered if we should even be using tea tree oil at all in our patients, despite the well-documented positive effect tea tree oil has on demodex mites.
+With this toxicity, many eye care providers wondered if we should even be using tea tree oil at all in our patients, despite the well-documented POSITIVE effect tea tree oil has on demodex mites.

 Other ingredients you’ll see in cosmetics and eye care products that have anti-androgen activity are bakuchiol, tea tree oil, lavender, and now green tea.
 However, I believe this is only a relative contraindication.
 In other words, I still use and recommend tea tree oil for my patients but am careful to monitor meibomian glands and typically use higher concentration tea tree oil for short periods only.
 A wipe containing green tea doesn’t necessarily need to be avoided altogether, just monitored and in my opinion, judicious use avoiding the opening of the meibomian glands would be in good judgment.